The official TELT website has changed: from August 2022, telt-sas.com becomes telt.eu. If you have any problems or need help, please contact us.

 The construction sites are checked around the clock via a series of internal and external monitoring stations that measure 135 different environmental parameters (water, dust, asbestos, radon, etc.).
 These measurements are carried out under the supervision of national control bodies, to ensure the respect of the territory and the health of workers and citizens.

-The slopes are three on the French side – Villarodin-Bourget/Modane, La Praz and Saint-Martin-La-Porte – and one is in Chiomonte on the Italian side.
-In total, the slopes constitute approximately 18 km of tunnels that will be used both for the construction and maintenance of the base tunnel and as emergency exits.
+The access adits are three on the French side – Villarodin-Bourget/Modane, La Praz and Saint-Martin-La-Porte – and one is in Chiomonte on the Italian side.
+In total, the access adits constitute approximately 18 km of tunnels that will be used both for the construction and maintenance of the base tunnel and as emergency exits.

 More specifically, the slopes have represented 4 different faces to ascertain and evaluate the main geological obstacles and to develop the most efficient solutions for the construction of the base tunnel: the reuse of excavated materials in the Villarodin-Bourget/Modane construction site; water management in tunnels in La Praz; rock convergence in Saint-Martin-la-Porte; and mechanised excavation in Chiomonte.